Content Marketing ·

 It’s not enough to just create high-quality content.
 The other half of the formula for content marketing is distribution.
 Your readers aren’t going to find your content right away — you have to make sure your work gets in front of them through consistent marketing campaigns.

-Here are the top five distribution channels you can leverage in your B2B content marketing strategy:
+Here are the top five distribution channels (see the full 12 content promotion strategies) you can leverage in your B2B content marketing strategy:

 Your website